-On the first day of April, we launched the #knit4monarchs campaign, calling on Canadians to help monarch butterflies by knitting chrysalises.
+On April 1, 2015, we boldly launched the #knit4monarchs campaign, calling on Canadians to help monarch butterflies by knitting chrysalises.
 The campaign brought plenty of attention, but was of course an April Fool's campaign designed to draw attention to what monarchs really need — lots of milkweed!

 Instead of knitting cute little chrysalises, we urge Canadians to continue planting milkweed in yards, playgrounds and parks.
 Without milkweed, monarchs can't survive.
 That's why we also launched our second annual #gotmilkweed campaign.

-Read about this year's #gotmilkweed campaign in Metro — Canada's most read national daily newspaper here.
+Want to learn more about the #gotmilkweed campaign?
+Read about it in this story from Metro News — Canada's most read national daily newspaper here.

 What's up with #knit4monarchs?

 The #gotmilkweed campaign was launched on April 1, 2015 alongside #knit4monarchs, a playful effort that called on Canadians to knit monarch chrysalises.
 The #knit4monarchs campaign generated much interest and was later revealed to be an April Fool's joke.
 Find out more here: http://davidsuzuki.org/knit4monarchs

 Have questions about monarchs and milkweed?
 Check out our comprehensive FAQ page here: http://davidsuzuki.org/what-you-can-do/monarch-and-milkweed-faq/